GlobalWebIndex/challenge-python-v1/README.md

 (_Detail_ / _TODO_: a better practice would be to hold the folder images a folder media which would allow to keep our other types of files more tidy.)

+#### PUT PATCH

+Through the API the user can also update the dinosaur details
+- the update of the image which is still a work in progress.

 #### Filtering
 More specifically he can filter them according to the following criteria:
 - name
 - period; name of the period, start year, and end_year
 - size; type, height (min and max), weight(min and max)
-- eating_type; C for Carnivore, H for Herbivore, O for omnivore
+- eating_type; 'C' for Carnivore, 'H' for Herbivore, 'O' for omnivore.
 - description

 To filter add at the end of the endpoint